jeffmodarres/stock-analysis/README.md

 # Module 2 Challenge: Stock Analysis

 ## Overview of Project
 Steve is trying to analyze his stock market data for his parents.
-He wants to summarize total daily volume and one year return in a separate sheet and this way he evaluates the stock performance.
+He wants to summarize total daily volume and one year return in a separate sheet and in this way he evaluates the stock performance.
 ### Purpose
 Goal of this project is to refractor VBA code and measure performance
 ## Analysis and Challenges